ion-mironov/Virtual-Pet/ReadMe.md

 ﻿# Virtual Pets Re-Imagined

+Virtual Pet Shelter is a small game where you get to create your own virtual pet and take care of them!
+Be sure to keep an eye on your Pets and their statuses to make sure they're happy and healthy!

 ## IMPORTANT NOTICE
 Any interaction with any Pet, whether creating a new one or interacting with an existing one, will cause all Pets' statuses to slightly decline.
-Be sure to keep an eye on all your Pets to ensure they're happy and healthy!

 ## HOW TO PLAY